I’ve never started a business before. Ever.

 With Privy, I set up an exit-intent popup that offered a 15% discount code in exchange for a visitor’s email.
 Although I often find myself navigating away from exit intent popups on other websites, this one proved to be very successful at building out my email list quickly.

 Once I had collected almost 40 emails, I decided that it was a good time to try out my first email marketing campaign.
-I loaded my contacts into Mailchimp and whipped up a quick email.
+I loaded my contacts into my email provider and whipped up a quick email.

 I wanted to strike a personal connection with my list, especially since it was so small.
 I opted for no graphics and instead focused on a plain text version that looked similar to something that you might get from a friend.